volkziem/InjectionDecoherence/README.md

 - E. Waagard, V. Ziemann: *Emittance growth of kicked and mismatched beams due to amplitude-dependent tuneshift*, forthcoming.

 that show the evolution of the beam centroids, the beam matrix and the emittance after injecting into a ring that contains non-linearities causing amplitude-dependent tune shift.
-The following image may serve as an example
+The following image from the report may serve as an illustration

 ![Figure4](emittance_growth_mismatch_and_steering.png)